1992 – present (29 years)

 It all changed again as further line-up changes hit Gorgoroth after the October 1997 'Under The Sign Of Hell' opus, again cut by Pytten at Grieghallen Lydstudio.
 For this outing the group de-tuned for a more guttural effect but dramatically increased the quota of riffing.
 Further experimentation resulted in the montage of backward spliced chanting that comprised ‘Postludium’ and the ponderously uncharacteristic ‘The Devil Is Calling’.

 Grim and Infernus would also be operational as members of Borknagar.
-Infernus featured on the Desekrator ‘Metal For Demons’ album of 1999.
-That year Gaahl activated the solo project Sigfader, issuing the ‘Sigfaders Hevner’ sessions.
-On October 4th of the same year erstwhile drummer Grim would die, some conjecture being as to whether the cause being the results of drug abuse or suicide.
+Infernus featured on the Deskrator ‘Metal For Demons’ album of 1999.
+That year Gaahl activated the solo project Sigfader, issuing the 'Sigfaders Hevner' sessions.
+On October 4th of the same year, drummer Grim would commit suicide by drug overdose.

 Gorgoroth rounded off 2001 by donating their take on 'Life Eternal' to a Mayhem tribute compiled by the Avant-garde label.
 Recording of a new album would be delayed as Gaahl, sentenced to a year in jail, appealed his sentence.
 Gaahl was sentenced without parole after an episode of extreme violence where he had repeatedly assaulted his victim.
 In addition, he was ordered to pay 158,000 kronor in punitive damages.
 By early May it would be revealed that Gaahl was indeed serving time, his sentence scheduled to run until December.
 During this period Tormentor had left the band.